raipc/atsd-api-test/CONTRIBUTING.md

 #### IDE note.

-If you use IntelliJ IDEA for development you should intall Lombok plugin for proper code inspection and completion.
+If you use IntelliJ IDEA for development you should install Lombok plugin for proper code inspection and completion.

 ## Development

 ### Version control (git)
-1. Name your remote branch with specified pattern `surname-issue_id` for example 'pushkin-1234'.
+1. Name your remote branch with specified pattern `last_name-issue_id` for example 'pushkin-1234'.
 2. Pull request flow
     a.
 Before submit a `pull request`:
         1. `squash` all commits into a single commit